nraynes/js_datastructures/src/linear/singlyLinkedList/singlyLinkedList.md

       next: Pointer - - - - - /          next: Pointer - - - - - /          next: null
     }                                  }                                  }

+You can create a new singly linked list with the following code.

 **ES6:**

     import { SLL } from 'complete_data_structures';